 There are many fields within tech that can be done from anywhere.
 The skills required for many jobs within the tech industry allow for the ultimate mobile business.
 Want to travel for a few months?
-Pack your computer and make sure you have wifi, and bam… you are in business.
-Graphic designers, web developers, cyber security, coding, are just a few of the jobs in the tech field that can be done from virtually anywhere.
+Pack your computer and make sure you have wifi and bam… you are in business.
+Graphic designers, web developers, cyber security, and coding, are just a few of the jobs in the tech field that can be done from virtually anywhere.

 Collaboration And Communication

-Often in the world of tech there is opportunity for collaboration.
+Often in the world of tech, there is an opportunity for collaboration.
 Whether you are working as a part of a team, or working with a client, collaboration is key.
 Not only do you keep your communication skills sharp by working in such a setting, but it allows you to get to learn about what others may be doing.
 As you learn, you acquire new information and sometimes even new skill sets that you are able to bring forth in your own work.
 As the tech industry is one that thrives on innovation, opportunities for growth and learning are embraced and often purposefully sought out.

 Right And Left Brained

-A job in tech is a wonderful place for someone who enjoys using both sides of their brains.
+A job in tech is a wonderful place for someone who enjoys using both sides of their brain.
 Enjoy doing maths and being creative?
 Tech blends that.
 Enjoy putting things together, and making them look pretty?
 Tech blends that.
 Strategic thinking to problem solve, creatively coming up with ideas, piecing together the sequences in which things need to occur, finding the root cause of issues, brainstorming with others – these are all just a small sample of the skills needed within the tech industry.

 As our society evolves from computers that took up whole rooms, to small handheld devices, remaining on the cutting edge of technology is something every country across the world strives to do.
 They sought to do it 100 years ago, and they will seek to do it 100 years from now.
 Innovative thinkers are the lifeline of the tech industry.

-It is no secret that the tech field is a male-dominated industry, but as society evolves and more women enter into the workforce, this is changing.
-There are many different jobs within the tech field that women can excel in, and it’s important to remember that we have come a long way and even though there is still progress to be made.
+It is no secret that the tech field is a male-dominated industry, but as society evolves and more women enter the workforce, this is changing.
+There are many different jobs within the tech field where women can excel, and it’s important to remember that we have come a long way and even though there is still progress to be made.
 With so many different jobs within the tech field, this makes it the ideal place for women to dominate.
 If you want more information on how to break into the tech field or would like advice from successful women in tech, get in touch with us.